Why Do Some Leaders Become Symbols?

 Born on March 2, 1940, in Al-Ahsa in Saudi Arabia's Eastern Province, Ghazi Abdul Rahman Al Gosaibi came from one of the oldest and most prominent trading families bridging Saudi Arabia and Bahrain.
 Educated in law at Cairo University and later in international relations at the University of Southern California, he belonged to a generation of Arab technocrats who carried the weight of modernization on their shoulders.

-Alongside this governmental career, he published approximately seventy books — poetry collections, novels, memoirs, and political essays — averaging one book per year.
-His novel Al-Usfuriyah was recognized as one of the top thirty-five Arabic novels of the twentieth century.
-His memoir A Life in Administration offered a rare and candid insider account of governance in the Kingdom.
+Alongside this governmental career, he published a substantial body of literary and intellectual work.
+Poetry collections, novels, memoirs, and political essays.
+His novel Al-Usfuriyah has been cited among the significant Arabic novels of the twentieth century.
+His memoir A Life in Administration offered a candid account of governance in the Kingdom that was unusual in its frankness.

 4.2 The Paradox at the Heart of His Symbolism